indiamcq/timing-labels-assistant/README.md

 ### New "Re-start at" option

 You can now restart labeling if you quit part way through a previous session.
-Find the Timing-Labels-Assistant icon in the system tray or the System Tray overflow area and left click on it and select the bottom menu item, **Re-start timing at label? i.e. 5c**.
+Find the Timing-Labels-Assistant icon in the system tray or the System Tray overflow area and left click on it and select the top menu item, **Restart timing at label...**.
 The next label to be inserted will be the one you selected.
 If you typed a label that does not exist then it will ask you to try again.

 ### Pause or exit
   * Windows + p suspends the clip